FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

-Given that Min Load is a quantity based on Load, it is ALLOWED to express this quantity using multi-interface values in test report, e.g. as sum of per-interface minimal loads.
+Given that Min Load is a quantity based on Load, it is ALLOWED to express this quantity using multi-interface values in test report, e.g., as sum of per-interface minimal loads.

 ## Auxiliary Terms